AIgen/QOOB/README.md

 # Quantile out-of-bag (QOOB) conformal
 Conformal inference is a distribution-free way of performing predictive inference [1, 2].
 For a description of the prediction problem that conformal solves and some standard references for conformal inference, please read Section 1 (introduction) of our paper [3].
-This repository contains an implementation of our novel conformal method, QOOB [3].
+This repository contains an implementation of our novel conformal method, QOOB [3] and other baseline conformal methods.
 Conformal inference (and QOOB) have primarily been developed for regression but can be extended to non-regression problems, such as classification.

+We first describe how to setup the repo and reproduce some of the results in our paper that compare QOOB to other baseline conformal methods.
+If you wish to use QOOB to produce prediction sets for your regression problem, instructions for doing so are outlined near the end of this README in a subsection titled `Calling QOOB directly to produce prediction sets`.

 ## Usage
 Please clone the repo as: